-You will begin to feel #baby ’s movement sometime between 18-25 weeks into the pregnancy.
+You will begin to feel Your Baby ’s movement sometime between 18-25 weeks into the pregnancy.

 First-time moms usually start feeling it closer to 25 weeks, while for second or third-time moms, it may occur closer to 18 weeks.